CrackedPolishedBlackstoneBricksMC/toybox/README.md

 ## Name

 Yes, the name is ripping off [landley/toybox](https://github.com/landley/toybox).
-I like the name, and later I'd like to provide Minecraft-relevant CLI utilities from this project too, but it's too early for that.

 ## License

 Currently unlicensed.
-This will change shortly.
+This will change.

 Code is a mishmash of original stuff, old stuff from Voldeloom that I wrote, and old stuff from Voldeloom that I borrowed from other places like the original Loom.
 That will need to get sorted out first.